writethedocs/www/docs/slack.rst

 Our goal with Write the Docs is to be **the most welcoming community on the internet**.
 People who are new to our community in particular should be assisted and welcomed.

-Our :doc:`/code-of-conduct`, applies to all spaces associated with Write the Docs, which includes our Slack.
+Our :doc:`/code-of-conduct` applies to all spaces associated with Write the Docs, which includes our Slack.
 In addition, we have a few Slack-specific guidelines:

 Social rules
 ~~~~~~~~~~~~

 - **Use inclusive language** - Our community is multicultural, multiracial, multigendered, and generally diverse.
 When posting in channels, avoid using words such as "guys" to address a mixed group.
 Possible alternatives: "folks", "everyone", "documentarians".
+- **We're all documentarians** - The Write the Docs community includes developers, testers, PMs, DevRel folks, and many more.
+Remember that our Slack consists of more than just technical writers.
 - **Only participate when you can be constructive** - Try to be constructive in all that you do, and otherwise consider not participating in a conversation.
 - **Say hi** - The world is a better place with a flood of hello's.
 - **Don't be snarky** - We are all trying the best we can.